zinichakraborty/bootcampexercises-f23/proj2/README.md

 - In your `mongodb` folder add a `models` and `actions` folder as well as an `index.js` file that connects to MongoDB
 - Create a `.env` file outside of all folders that stores the information needed to connect to the database.
 - Going into `src` create a `componenents` folder outside of `pages`
+- If you plan to include styling (which hopefully you are) create a `styles` folder inside `src` for all styling pages.

 ### Tips
 - Remember to install dependencies as needed and run your application by doing `npm run dev`